Biden calls for businesses to give paid time off for employees to get vaccinated as he touts 200 million shots - KION546

 Two hundred million shots is double the original goal Biden had set out to meet within his first 100 days in office.
 The US cleared 100 million shots in arms with weeks to spare.

-More than 213 million Covid-19 vaccines have been administered in the US in total, and about 133 million people have received at least one dose as of Wednesday morning, according to the US Centers for Disease Control and Prevention.
+More than 213 million Covid-19 vaccines have been administered in the US since December — before Biden took office — and about 133 million people have received at least one dose as of Wednesday morning, according to the US Centers for Disease Control and Prevention.
+Wednesday’s announcement from the President focused solely on the number of shots administered since January 20, when he took office.
 By CNN’s count, the US has administered about 196 million shots during Biden’s administration as of Wednesday morning.
 Data published by the CDC may be delayed, and doses may not have been given on the day reported.

 CDC Director Dr. Rochelle Walensky has warned in recent weeks that the US is at risk of losing all its recent gains in the battle against Covid-19 as the variants take advantage of Americans getting lax with safety measures.
 Biden has said the US will have enough Covid-19 vaccine for every adult American by the end of next month.

-Note: This story has been updated with additional developments on Wednesday.